chaione/wristwatch/Readme.md

 How-to
 ------
-Tell it what to do, and which intervals to use, and Wristwatch does the
+Tell it what to do in `config/wristwatch_jobs.rb`, and which intervals to use, and Wristwatch does the rest:
-rest:

     hourly "Flush unsent emails" do
       Notifier.flush_unsent